 The paint charts make no distinction between gloss, semi-gloss, and matt variants of a color if the correct sheen is unavailable (ex: gloss FS 11136 will be a specific match for matt FS 31136 if the latter does not exist in the same paint range).
 Exceptions are made where there is a known or suspected color difference (ex: FS 24087 and 34087).

 When World War II began, the color and camouflage of German AFVs was governed by OKH resolution H. M. 1937 Nr.
 340 dated 12 July 1937.
 This specified a two-tone camouflage which consisted of RAL 7021 Dunkelgrau (Dark Gray) base and a disruptive pattern of RAL 7017 Dunkelbraun (Dark Brown) which was to cover one-third of the vehicle.
-This scheme had been specified in H. M. 1937 .
 RAL 7021 would become one of the most recognizable colors used by the Wehrmacht in World War II, one that is synonymous with the early war Blitzkrieg.
-It is a very dark Grey with a subtle blue shade to it (much less that is often believed, however), and certainly not a particularly good color for camouflaging under any conceivable environment although that does not appear to have been its purpose: it was actually designed to hide vehicles in the shade.
+It is a very dark gray which occasionally appears with a subtle blue tone depending on color balance (especially after fading) although it is worth noting that the original color does not have any blue in it.
+It would seem that RAL 7021 was not a particularly good color for camouflaging under any conceivable environment although that does not appear to have been its purpose: it was actually designed to hide vehicles in the shade.
 It remains in the RAL palette to this day, although the current iteration is noticeably darker which has led to suggestions that RAL 7016 (Anthracite Gray) is actually the closest modern equivalent.
-RAL 7017, meanwhile, is a very dark brown with nearly identical lightness as RAL 7021.
+Meanwhile, RAL 7017 is a very dark brown with nearly identical lightness as RAL 7021.
 This has had an unfortunate consequence for those seeking to identify it, namely that both colors are virtually indistinguishable from each other in black and white photos.
-Evidence of its use is therefore only possible with the handful of color photos from the early war years, and to complicate matters it was only applied on a discretionary basis meaning that many vehicles were left simply with an overall base coat of RAL 7021.
+Evidence of its use is therefore only possible with the handful of color photos from the early war years.
+To complicate matters, it was only applied on a discretionary basis meaning that many vehicles were left simply with an overall base coat of RAL 7021.

 Paint guide: